A Goldilocks Take on Responsibility

 - “I have to have an opinion” – speaking first (or too frequently) in meetings

 I’m not suggesting that leaders shouldn’t work hard, be in the know, or speak boldly.
 Yet, these behaviors can create an unwanted reality: they can prevent others from taking responsibility.
 And thus the cycle continues.
-Many leaders lead by believing they have to do or know everything.
-Those around them then work under the assumption that the boss will take care of things, or has the only opinion that matters.
+Leaders feel they have to do or know everything, and those around them then work under the assumption that the boss will take care of things, or has the only opinion that matters.